A software interface that provides instant control of Eos parameters

 2.5 - TwisterEos Presets

-The TwisterEos preset system allows you to save and instantly recall all of your custom settings manually in the interface (in the dark blue fields).
+The TwisterEos preset system allows you to save and instantly recall all of your settings manually customized in the interface (in the dark blue fields).

-These include FCB settings, Snapshot and Macro numbers, color forcing pads, and CustoMap button status.
+These include FCB parameters, Snapshot and Macro numbers, color forcing pads, CustoMap button status, etc.

 You can save up to 11 presets: